nazsakib/age-by-your-name/README.md

-# age-by-your-name
+# Agify API Fun Project
-This repository explores the capabilities of the Agify API (https://agify.io/) through a fun and interactive project.
-The Agify API allows you to estimate the age of a person based on their first name, making it suitable for various playful uses.
+This project is your gateway to exploring the Agify API and its potential for creating an interactive program focused on name-based age estimation.